PixelatedPope/pixelatedpope.com/_posts/2022-07-26-the-hook-pattern.md

 You could make this hook a constructor that you call using the <span class="function">new</span> keyword and it really doesn’t change anything.
 It's up to you how you want to do it.
 As long as you are returning a struct that has everything you need for the feature or functionality, you’ve built a hook!

-Summary
+### Summary

 I’ve begun adopting this pattern all over the place.
-The recent assets: [TDMC](https://pixelatedpope.itch.io/tdmc), [TrueState](https://pixelatedpope.itch.io/truestate), and [Scripture](https://pixelatedpope.itch.io/scripture) all follow this pattern.
+My recently updated assets: [TDMC](https://pixelatedpope.itch.io/tdmc), [TrueState](https://pixelatedpope.itch.io/truestate), and [Scripture](https://pixelatedpope.itch.io/scripture) all follow this pattern.
 TrueState demonstrates how you can have multiple copies of the same hook in a single object to perform different, parallel tasks.
 My upcoming input asset also follows this pattern.
 I expect all my assets or any updates to my current assets to follow this pattern for the foreseeable future.

 Let me know if you have any questions or comments down below or on twitter.
 If you like this pattern and end up using it yourself, ping me on twitter; I’d love to see what you built.